Charlotte Owen, Bsc (Hons), Dip MSK Medicine, MCSP, HCPC.

 - Management of acutely unwell patients admitted to medical wards, predominantly respiratory and older adults.

 - Acute complex rehabilitation of adults (all ages), including those transferred from ITU.

-- Acute and Chronic disease management (e.g. COPD, asthma, bronchiectasis, lung cancer, pneumonia) including, airway clearance techniques, shortness of breath management, self management plans, ways to improve function and daily activity.
+- Acute and Chronic disease management (e.g. COPD, asthma, bronchiectasis, lung cancer, pneumonia) including, airway clearance techniques, shortness of breath management, dysfunctional breathing, self management plans, ways to improve function and daily activity.